 In the U.S. throughout the year we set aside observance days to raise awareness about HIV/AIDS among specific populations and to promote HIV prevention, testing, and treatment.
 March observes National Women and Girls HIV/AIDS Awareness Day and National Native HIV/AIDS Awareness Day.

 Chronic pain is not uncommon for people with Human Immunodeficiency Virus, most frequently referred to as HIV.
 With the Centers for Disease Control and Prevention estimating that there are more than 1.2 million HIV positive people in the United States, that means many Americans are waking up every morning struggling with discomfort related to the disease.
+This must be hard for anyone living with HIV, especially as patient’s get older.
+With the help of sites such as LCR Health, maybe dealing with this might become a little bit easier, especially as you get to learn a bit more about topics like stem cell treatments, in relation to this diagnosis.
+I’m sure you would rather know more information about something you are going through than nothing at all.
+This will work out in your favour in the long run.

 Unfortunately, too many people with HIV aren’t getting the pain relief they need.
 Because HIV can cause pain in many different ways, it can be difficult to find the appropriate treatment to reduce or eliminate pain.
 HIV positive individuals are frequently placed on the wrong treatment plan because of miscommunication, misunderstanding, or even fear of potential treatments.